 View this post on Instagram

-New Yorkers and Jersey residents alike know exactly what “the tree” is — obviously the tree at Rockefeller Center needs to be on the schedule for a holiday visit.
-Easily accessible via NJ Transit, Rockefeller Center puts on it’s Sunday Best for the entire winter.
-The giant tree from update New York is draped in thousands of lights and people come from all over just to take a peak.
+New Yorkers and New Jersey residents alike know exactly what “the tree” is — obviously, the tree at Rockefeller Center needs to be on the schedule for a holiday visit.
+Easily accessible via NJ Transit, Rockefeller Center puts on its Sunday Best for the entire winter.
+The giant tree from Upstate New York is draped in thousands of lights and people come from all over just to take a peak.
 There is plenty to do at Rockefeller Center aside from seeing the tree — like ice skating, shopping, and great restaurants nearby.

-HG Pro Tip: To avoid some of the crowds and get a closer look at an equally gorgeous tree, head over to Bryant Park at 42nd Street and get a great holiday photo with the whole family, and less strangers in the background.
+HG pro tip: To avoid some of the crowds and get a closer look at an equally gorgeous tree, head over to Bryant Park at 42nd Street and get a great holiday photo with the whole family.
+There will also be less strangers in the background.

 See a Light Show or Display

-Taking a quick drive up to the Bronx, visitors will love the New York Botanical Garden Glow show (2900 Southern Boulevard), which is NYC’s largest outdoor holiday light experience.
+Taking a quick drive up to the Bronx, visitors will love the New York Botanical Garden Holiday Train Show at 2900 Southern Boulevard, which is NYC’s largest outdoor holiday light experience.
 This is an exclusive opportunity to walk through the botanical garden and see it lit up like never before.
-After touring the garden, grab a drink at one of their outdoor bars or head to the Bronx Night Market Holiday Pop-Up.
+After touring the garden, grab a drink at one of the outdoor bars.

 Places to Eat + Drink

 Keep the good times rolling with festive restaurants and bars that embrace the holiday spirit.
-While in NYC, make sure to get a famous frozen hot chocolate from Serendipity 3 (225 East 60th Street).
-After spending the day ice skating at Bryant Park, grab a drink or snack at Refinery Rooftop (63 West 38th Street), only a few blocks away, and take in the perfect view of the Empire State Building.
-You can grab dinner at Rolf’s (281 3rd Avenue), and make sure to get some Instagram-worthy shots of the insane decor — which is actually up all year round!
+While in NYC, make sure to get a famous frozen hot chocolate from Serendipity 3 at 225 East 60th Street.
+After spending the day ice skating at Bryant Park, grab a drink or snack at Refinery Rooftop at 63 West 38th Street, only a few blocks away, and take in the perfect view of the Empire State Building.
+You can grab dinner at Rolf’s at 281 3rd Avenue, and make sure to get some Instagram-worthy shots of the insane decor — which is actually up all year round!

-Loreley Beer Garden’s Winter Wonderland (7 Rivington Street) serves up festive cocktails and warm winter drinks, alongside giant pretzels and bratwurst, bringing you to a cozy European winter paradise in downtown Manhattan.
-Lilian’s Victorian Establishment has locations in Times Square and Union Square, so it makes for a great stop post-holiday activities.
-The gorgeous Victorian Era decor is upgraded during the holiday season and transports guests to another time in history.
+Loreley Beer Garden’s Winter Wonderland at 7 Rivington Street serves up festive cocktails and warm winter drinks, alongside giant pretzels and bratwurst, bringing you to a cozy European winter paradise in downtown Manhattan.
+Lilian’s Victorian Establishment has locations in Times Square and Union Square, so it makes for a great stop for post-holiday activities.
+The gorgeous Victorian-era decor is upgraded during the holiday season and transports guests to another time in history.

-If choosing to stay in Hoboken for a nice meal or drink with guests, there are endless great options.
-Miracle on Mercer is located at Franklin Social in Jersey City (292 Barrow Street) and includes lots of holiday-inspired drinks starting on November 21st.
-Some articles from the archives that can help you pick a Hoboken spot for a meal include a roundup of Italian restaurants as well as where to take your parents out to eat in the Mile Square.
+If choosing to stay in Hoboken + Jersey City for a nice meal or drink with guests, there are endless great options.
+Miracle on Mercer is located at Franklin Social in Jersey City at 292 Barrow Street and includes lots of holiday-inspired drinks.
+Other Hoboken restaurants like Bin 14 at 1314 Washington Street, Dear Maud at 205 1st Street, and Dino + Harry’s at 163 14th Street, as well as spots in Jersey City like The Archer at 176 Newark Avenue, Cellar 335 at 335 Newark Avenue, and Maddy Rose Restaurant at 76 Audrey Zapp Drive, have must-see holiday decor.
+Some articles from the archives that can help you pick a Hoboken spot for a meal include a roundup of Italian restaurants as well as where to take your parents out to eat in Jersey City and Hoboken.

 Places to Shop